 I have not tried targeting trout, but similar lures can be effectively jigged.
 Maybe an option for deep lake fishing.

-20) DEVON MINNOWS & Trillens Ashley Spinner
+24) Devon Minnows & Trillens Ashley Spinner

-If you get taken spinfishing by elderly flyfishing purest chances he would have a Devon Minnow or Ashley spinner neatly tuck beside a few vintage in-line spinners and a wooden flatfish.
+If you get taken spinfishing by elderly flyfishing purest chances are he would have a Devon Minnow or Ashley spinner neatly tuck beside a few vintage in-line spinners and a wooden flatfish.

-These are a very old lure design which predates all other lures except the spoons.
+These are a very old line through lure design which predates all other lures except the spoons.
 They come in both floating and sinking versions.
 The floaters are crafted from wood, and the sinkers from brass.

-21) DEPOSE broken-back minnow
+25) Depose broken-back minnow

 The origins of these hand painted hard plastic French made minnows seems lost in time.
 They first hit the market sometime in the 1970’s.
 They were a popular seller, and retailers had trouble getting consistency of stock.